 The North Slope Recreation Area (NSRA) on Pikes Peak is home to three reservoirs that are essential to the city’s water supply system – North Catamount, South Catamount and Crystal Creek Reservoirs.

 We operate this area as a city watershed, while Pikes Peak America’s Mountain (PPAM) manages recreational activities and access in the NRSA.
-It typically opens May 1 and closes in mid-October.
+The NSRA typically opens May 1 and closes mid-October.

 Crystal Creek is the first reservoir you encounter when traveling up the Pikes Peak Highway.
 Continuing up the highway a little further, you will see the entrance to South Catamount and North Catamount Reservoirs on the right.